Mature Masculine

 Sincerity

-Sincerity is a quiet, steady commitment to what is true for you right now.
-It is the willingness to be real—with your thoughts, feelings, motives, and actions—without polishing them for others or adjusting them to meet expectations.
+Sincerity is a quiet, steady commitment to what is true for us right now.
+It is the willingness to be real—with our thoughts, feelings, motives, and actions—without polishing them for others or adjusting them to meet expectations.

 Sincerity and the Seeker

-Mature sincerity shows up as inner honesty: starting from "What is really here?" rather than "What should be here?"
-This means holding gentle curiosity toward yourself, noticing subtle truths without judgment, and opening to whatever you find with patience and acceptance.
+Mature sincerity shows up as inner honesty.
+It starts from "What is here?" rather than "What should be here?"
+This means holding gentle curiosity toward ourselves.
+It means noticing subtle truths without judgment.
+It means opening to whatever we find, even when it's not what we hoped for.

 The Shadows of Sincerity